— Story —

 THE GIRL IN THE TRUCK

-Chef Amelia is a local girl, born & raised in Pacific.
+Chef Amelia is a local girl, born & raised in Pacific, Missouri.
 Amelia’s parents owned Hoffman’s Drive-In, a popular ice cream & hamburger shop in Pacific that her brother still operates today.
 Amelia grew up sitting on the freezer while waitresses helped her with homework & taught her to tie her shoes.
-She married her high school sweetheart Rick, a former Navy pilot, & in their travels have lived places across the United States & Europe.
+She married her high school sweetheart Rick, a former Navy pilot, & in their travels have lived in places across the United States & Europe.
 Amelia earned her Culinary Arts & Management degree while stateside.

 Her many travels have greatly influenced her food styles.
 While stationed in Southern Spain, she traveled to many European locations, including London, Paris, Sweden, Germany & Portugal.
 Stateside, she’s lived in areas known for great local ingredients & food….Florida, Memphis, Mississippi, & Southern California.
 While in California, Amelia pursued another passion of hers, wine.
 Visits to Napa & Sonoma, along with access to some of the best produce, opened her eyes to fresh, flavorful ingredients, often pairing them in new & unusual ways.
 In the Southern states, Amelia adopted some Southern charm into her cooking style, influencing many of her dishes today.
 Her trademark is using simple foods, prepared in remarkable ways, & utilizing farm to table ingredients, whenever possible.